 Boring Stuff About Writing Performance Reviews That No One Talks About – Manager’s Guide

-What we are about to tell you, will win you a better performance from your employees, a lifetime of happiness, and a really good review culture.
+The ‘Performance Review Guide’ we are about to show you will win you a better performance from your employees, a lifetime of happiness, and a really good review culture.

 Maybe.
 Who’s to say.
 But it’ll definitely make you a better manager.